-Notes: Table shows the difference in information quality between two payoff structures: when analysts are rewarded for relative and absolute accuracy versus when they are rewarded for only absolute accuracy.
-The differences in levels are in the unit of $10^{-3}$ and the percentage differences are in parentheses.

-increases consensus forecast variance by 3.16%.
+Table 6 presents how the reward for relative accuracy affects information quality without optimism by showing the differences in information measures between contests when analysts are rewarded for relative accuracy versus when they are not.
+Overall, the reward for relative accuracy increases individuals' average forecast error by a small amount of 0.07% and increases their forecast dispersion by 3.16%.
+Meanwhile, this reward decreases consensus forecast error by 6.10% and increases consensus forecast variance by 3.16%.
 Note that the effect is opposite on individual and consensus forecast accuracy, highlighting the trade-off between these two quality dimensions mentioned above.
-Rewarding the most accuracy induces analysts to differentiate themselves and put more weight on their private signals, resulting in a forecast strategy that is closer to the one that optimizes consensus forecast error.
+Rewarding the most accurate induces analysts to differentiate themselves and put more weight on their private signals, resulting in a forecast strategy that is closer to the one that optimizes consensus forecast error.
 However, this improvement is at the cost of making individual forecasts more dispersed and consensus forecast more noisy.